-5.3 Employee Entitlements
+5.4 Employee Entitlements

-Proponents will be required as part of the Tender Process to represent and warrant whether or not the Proponent, or any Bid Entity (if different to the Proponent), or any of its or their Related Bodies Corporate, has any judicial decision against it (including overseas jurisdictions but excluding judgments under appeal or instances where the period for appeal or payment/settlement has not expired) relating to unpaid employee entitlements where the entitlements remain unpaid.
+- a.
+Proponents are referred to the obligations set out in section 5.1(c) of Schedule 6 of the draft CISA relating to employee entitlements. - b.
+Proponents will be required as part of the Tender Process to represent and warrant whether or not the Proponent, or any Bid Entity (if different to the Proponent), or any of its or their Related Bodies Corporate, has any judicial decision against it (including overseas jurisdictions but excluding judgments under appeal or instances in which the period for appeal or payment/settlement has not expired) relating to unpaid employee entitlements where the entitlements remain unpaid.

-5.4 Significant Event
+5.5 Significant Event

 - a.
-Proponents are referred to section 5 of Schedule 6 of the draft CISA under which they will be required to notify of Significant Events. - b.
-Proponents will be required as part of the Tender Process to represent and warrant whether or not there has been any Significant Event in respect of the Proponent, or any Bid Entity (if different to the Proponent) and, if so, to provide details.
+Proponents are referred to the obligations set out in section 5 of Schedule 6 of the draft CISA under which they will be required to notify of Significant Events. - b.
+Proponents will be required as part of the Tender Process to represent and warrant whether or not there has been any Significant Event in respect of the Proponent, or any Associate of the Proponent and, if so, to provide details.

-5.5 Prohibited Dealings
+5.6 Prohibited Dealings

 - a.
-Proponents are referred to section 10 in Schedule 6 of the draft CISA. - b.
+Proponents are referred to the obligations set out in section 10 of Schedule 6 of the draft CISA. - b.
 Proponents must not be, and will be required as part of the Tender Process to warrant that they and any Associate are not, a Prohibited Entity.
 If the Proponent or any Associate is a Prohibited Entity, they will not be permitted to participate in the Tender Process.